jmswtlk/GitHub-ing/blog.md

 11/20/2019 -- Well, it's here.
 GitHub can be used to represent the floor/core in the context of the spiral of content and configuration in the various spaces with which we are familiar.
 Needless to say, there are many more spaces; and, I am not referring to those of the abstracted realm behind the doings of data science (machine learning, et al).
 That is of the configuration side, presenting interesting views to below-the-floor stuff.
 No way does it capture the essence, as we need to do. ...
 Now, floor/core?
 I have a lot about this on Quora and will be coordinating (with myself) on getting this stuff more organized.
 Briefly, I need to introduce 'psychether' and how it pertains to truth engineering which is a serious requirement being overlooked in the rush down the roads to perdition.

 11/19/2019 -- Coming soon.
-It'll parallel this file: https://jmswtlk.github.io/GitHub-ing/blog.html.
+It'll parallel the old file.
 Perhaps, we'll drop text here and do the other modes in HTML/CSS/JS.

+For prior posts, see https://jmswtlk.github.io/GitHub-ing/blog.html.